Corpocide (KOR-poh-sahyd)

 The destruction of ecosystems, mass extinction, and the loss of life, driven by the blind and thoughtless pursuit of capital, with no regard for long-term consequences or responsibility.

-Originally titled ecocide, these images are an attempt to visualize humanity’s sprint toward ecological collapse.
-Where ecocide implies collective guilt, corpocide names the real culprit: the neoliberal ideology that values profit over life.
-Our future hinges on dreaming beyond the nightmare that traps now, something to run towards.
+Originally titled ecocide, these images are an attempt to visualize humanity's knowing sprint toward ecological collapse.
+Where ecocide implies collective guilt, corpocide points more specifically to the dynamics of capitalism itself—the drive to reproduce capital and the continual need to extract value as its primary operating principle.